rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 Similarly to SSH Password authentication, Sudo Password Authentication requires:

-* A Job must be defined specifying a Secure Option to prompt the user for the password
+* A Job must be defined specifying a Secure Remote Authentication Option to prompt the user for the password
 * Target nodes must be configured for Sudo authentication
 * When the user executes the Job, they are prompted for the password.
-The Secure Option value for the password is not stored in the database, and is used only for that execution.
+The Secure Remote Authentication Option value for the password is not stored in the database, and is used only for that execution.

 Therefore Sudo Password Authentication has several requirements and some limitations:

 1. Sudo Password authenticated nodes can only be executed on via a defined Job, not via Ad-hoc commands (yet).
-2. Each Job that will execute on Sudo Password Authenticated Nodes must define a Secure Option to prompt the user for the Sudo password before execution.
+2. Each Job that will execute on Sudo Password Authenticated Nodes must define a Secure Remote Authentication Option to prompt the user for the Sudo password before execution.
-3. All Nodes using Sudo password authentication for a Job must have an equivalent Secure Option defined, or may use the same option name (or the default) if they share sudo authentication passwords.
+3. All Nodes using Sudo password authentication for a Job must have an equivalent Secure Remote Authentication Option defined, or may use the same option name (or the default) if they share sudo authentication passwords.

 Passwords for the nodes are input either via the GUI or arguments to the job if executed via CLI or API.